 There are manifestations on door glass to make it more visible.

 There is a built-in hearing loop at the Café counter and in the Kiln waiting area for commercial tenants.

 There is a hearing loop in the Shop and the ticket desk.

-If you would prefer to visit at a quieter time, we run relaxed sessions on the first Saturday of each month from 9am to 10am.
-The first session will be on Saturday 1 October 2022.
-These are aimed at anyone who would appreciate a calmer visit, including visitors living with autism, dementia and learning difficulties and/or sensory needs, and their families, friends and carers
+If you would prefer to visit at a quieter time, we run relaxed sessions on the first Saturday of each month from 3pm to 4pm.
+These are for anyone who would appreciate a calmer visit, including visitors living with autism, dementia and learning difficulties and/or sensory needs, and their families, friends, companions or carers